tsigouris007/horusec/README.md

-# A rewritten insider Dockerfile
+# A rewritten horusec Dockerfile

 This clones and builds https://github.com/ZupIT/horusec